cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 His essay cites three examples: alternative dispute resolution, private communities, and online adjudicators which have arisen on the internet (the article is a bit dated — a modern take would more likely focus on the differing rule-sets of social networks).
 I am interested in this essential concept, but with a broader scope and a few additional properties.

 *Polycentric law* is the realisation of overlapping, voluntary, and specialised private legal systems, in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regime.
-Although this is not inherent to the definition, in the distributed ledger context, enforcement is either inherent or effected through control over economic incentive levers instead of a monopoly on the use of force.
+Although this is not inherent to the definition, in the distributed ledger context, enforcement is either inherent in the medium of description or effected through control over economic incentive levers instead of a monopoly on the use of force.

 One detailed, albeit fictional, depiction of how a polycentric legal system might function and evolve at global scale can be found in Ada Palmer's Terra Ignota series<sup>[14](#14)</sup>.